-An Interconnection Customer (IC) in 2015 requested interconnection of a wind energy generating facility to the Southwestern Public Service Company (SPS) transmission network at the existing SPS 345 kV TUCO Interchange.
-The wind generating facility is proposed to have a net capacity of 300 MW and will be located in Hale County, Texas.
-The IC has requested a commercial operation date of December 1, 2017.
+Interconnection Customer (IC) in 2015 requested an interconnection of a wind energy facility located in Roosevelt County, New Mexico to the Southwestern Public Service Company (SPS) transmission network to SPS's existing 345 kV Crossroads Switching Station.
+This facility has a net capacity of 101.2 MW, and the IC's requested commercial operation date of 12-01-2017.

-The Southwest Power Pool (SPP) has evaluated the request (GEN-2015-068) to interconnect the wind generation facility to the SPS transmission system in a Definitive Interconnection System Impact Study (DISIS-2015-002), which was completed in January 2016.
-The interconnection request was studied using one hundred fifty (150) units of the GE 2.0 MW wind turbine generators, for a total nameplate capacity of 300 MW.
-The IC is required to build a 345 kV transmission line from their wind farm substation facility to the SPS TUCO Interchange.
-The IC will be required to maintain a power factor between 0.95 lagging and 0.95 leading at the Point of Interconnection (POI).
+The Southwest Power Pool (SPP) evaluated the request (GEN-2015-056) to interconnect the wind generation facility to the SPS transmission system in a Definitive Interconnection System Impact Study (DISIS-2015-002), which was completed in January 2016.
+The interconnection request was studied using forty-four (44) turbines, which are G.E.
+2.3 MW wind turbines for a total of 101.2 MW.
+The IC is required to build 345 kV transmission line from their substation wind farm facility to the SPS's Crossroads Switching Station.
+The IC will be required to maintain a Power Factor between 0.95 lagging and 0.95 leading at the Point of Interconnection (POI).